optimusflow/KB/getting-started/templates.md

 # Templates

-Due to the wide list of features, most panels in Quantower terminal have a huge list of customization possibilities.
+Due to the wide list of features, most panels in OptimusFLOW terminal have a huge list of customization possibilities.
 The more powerful panel is — more settings it has.
 This allows any user to tune each functionality by its own and sometimes this process can take a lot of time to complete.

 In order to save your work on workspace customization, we have developed a _**“Templates”**_ functionality.
 It helps you to save your customizations in special objects — templates — and instantiate them later, keeping all of the applied settings.